fouladi/dotfiles/README.md

 #### oh-my-zsh plugins

 Nearly all *oh-my-zsh* plugins are installed atomatically.
-But these plugins you have install manually:
+But these plugins you have install manually, i.e. custom plugins:

 1. Install zsh-autosuggestions